-Students must apply for graduation by completing the Graduation Request form available at ufv.ca/admissions, or from the Office of the Registrar.
+Students must apply for graduation by completing the Graduation Request form available at ufv.ca/registrar/forms, or from the Office of the Registrar.
 This should be done in the first month of the final semester.
 The final deadline for students who wish to attend the June Convocation ceremony is April 1 of each year, with all program requirements completed by April 30.

 Completed certificate programs, diplomas, vocational credits, and Red Seal may be accepted as part of the degree requirements subject to approval of the Office of the Registrar.